kubernetes/website/docs/tutorials/replicated-stateful-application/run-replicated-stateful-application.md

 Once a slave begins replication, by default it will remember its master and reconnect automatically if the server is restarted or the connection dies.
-Also, since slaves look for the master at its stable DNS name (`mysql-0.mysql`), they will automatically find the master even if it gets a new Pod IP due to being rescheduled.
+Also, because slaves look for the master at its stable DNS name (`mysql-0.mysql`), they will automatically find the master even if it gets a new Pod IP due to being rescheduled.

 Lastly, after starting replication, the `xtrabackup` container listens for connections from other Pods requesting a data clone.